Genki (company): GRP: Genki Racing Project

 In response to the success of their racing titles, particularly the Shutokou Battle series, Genki established a division dedicated to that genre in 2003 called the Genki Racing Project, or GRP.
 The GRP's first title was Shutokou Battle Online for Microsoft Windows, which tried to apply an MMO-like aspect to the existing gameplay of the series.
 The game and its update version were sold only in Japan but were playable from anywhere as free online trial versions (with free registration) were available for download on the game's website.

 Less than two months later, the GRP released the touge-based drifting/racing game Kaido Battle, which was a rather stark departure from the Tokyo-highway-based Shutokou Battle series.
 Kaido Battle was followed by Kaido Battle 2: Chain Reaction in 2004 and Kaido Battle: Touge No Densetsu in 2005.
 All three titles were released for the PS2.
 Kaido Battle and Kaido Battle: Touge no Densetsu were both released in North America, under the titles Tokyo Xtreme Racer: Drift and Tokyo Xtreme Racer: Drift 2, respectively.
 By comparison, European markets received Kaido Battle 2: Chain Reaction and Kaido Battle: Touge no Densetsu, under the names Kaido Racer and Kaido Racer 2.

 In 2005, Genki released Shutokou Battle: Zone of Control for PlayStation Portable.
 It was translated and released in the US as Street Supremacy.

 Among the various other adaptations of Shutokou Battle lies another unique title marketed as a "Car Tuning RPG", called Racing Battle: C1 Grand Prix, which was released for the PS2 in 2005.
-Racing Battle departed from highway and mountain racing, focusing on real-life tracks such as Tsukuba Circuit, Suzuka Circuit, and TI Circuit.
+Racing Battle was a departure from highway and mountain racing, instead focusing on real-life tracks such as Tsukuba Circuit, Suzuka Circuit, and TI Circuit.

-The last Shutokou Battle game at the time of this writing is Shutokou Battle X for the Xbox 360, which was released in 2006 and is known in western markets as Import Tuner Challenge.
+The last main Shutokou Battle game released was Shutokou Battle X for the Xbox 360, which was released in 2006 and is known in Western markets as Import Tuner Challenge.

-In late 2006, Genki announced they would end the Shutokou Battle series, and eventually shut down the Genki Racing Project, as a part of the cost-cutting operation.
+In late 2006, Genki announced they would end the Shutokou Battle series, and eventually shut down the Genki Racing Project, as a part of a cost-cutting operation.

-But now, on July 22, 2016, after 10 years, Genki announced that the Project would be rebooted, hoping to have new Shoutoku and/or Kaido Battle games for the Next Generation.
-On December 27, 2016, they release the countdown for the new racing project.
-The countdown ended up being for the 2017 Shoutoku Battle Mobile Game, Shoutoku Battle Xtreme, which servers went offline in November of that year.
+However, on July 22, 2016, Genki announced that the Project would be rebooted, hoping to have new Shoutoku and/or Kaido Battle games for the next generation.
+On December 27, 2016, they revealed a countdown for their new racing game project.
+The countdown ended up being for the 2017 Shoutoku Battle mobile game, Shoutoku Battle Xtreme.
+However, the servers went offline in November that same year.